jonwiese/JamBotEncore/Readme.md

 ## Modules
 ### Preprocessing

-The preprocessing module processed the raw midi data, so it can be used to train the LSTMs.\
+This module processes the raw midi data, so it can be used to train the LSTMs.\
 The preprocessing steps are:
 1. Shift the tempo of all the midi files to 120 bmp
 2. Create a histogram of which notes are played for each bar of every song